Hotel Monterey: Synopsis

 The film consists of a series of silent long takes shot in a hotel in New York City.
 Shots are meticulously staged to create visual patterns and optical illusions as the film slowly explores several different parts of the hotel, ranging from austere and claustrophobic basement corridors to hotel rooms—some occupied, some not—to skylines of neighboring building roofs and water towers shot from the rooftop.

 Location

 The hotel, located at 215 West 94th Street in Manhattan, opened in 1914 as the Hotel Apthorp.
-In 1916, the name changed to Hotel Monterey, the name it retained until 1976.
+In 1916, the name changed to Hotel Monterey, which it retained until 1976.
 By 2008, it had become Days Hotel, part of the Days Inn/Quality Inn chain.

-Release
+Release and re-release

-The Criterion Collection released it through their Eclipse series in 2010, as part of a set titled Chantal Akerman in the Seventies.
-The set included four feature films Akerman directed in the 1970s as well as a number of short films.
+The Criterion Collection released it through their Eclipse series in 2010, as part of a set titled Chantal Akerman in the Seventies that included four feature films Akerman directed in the 1970s as well as a number of short films, and again in 2024 as part of the set Chantal Akerman Masterpieces, 1968–1978.